pvcraven/arcade_book/source/chapters/04_version_control/index.rst

 .. attention::
     You should only have to fork the code **once** during class.
 If you do it more than once, something is wrong.
 Stop before you do this and see the instructor.
-    It is a big headache for everyone if your fork more than once.
+    It is a big headache for everyone if you fork more than once.

 1. We are going to store our programs on-line with a website called BitBucket.
    BitBucket and a program called SourceTree are owned by a company called